-As school principal it is my pleasure to present the Annual School Report for 2022.
-St Michael's is the only Catholic Primary school on the Port Stephens Peninsula and is closely connected to the St Michael's parish.
-St Michael's has a very strong Catholic identity and is very focussed on the young children in its care.
-We all strive to ensure that all students have the best education possible.
-This report outlines the various significant events and achievements that have been part of the life of our school community during the 2022 school year.
-The 2022 school year began with all members hoping that there would be no more interruptions due to COVID to the school year which thankfully there wasn't.
-The most beautiful quality of the school is that all feel that they are part of a community working together.
+As school principal it is my pleasure to present the Annual School Report for 2023.
+St Michael's is the only Catholic Primary school on the Port Stephens Peninsula and is closely connected to the St Michael's Parish.
+St Michael's has a very strong Catholic identity and is very focused on the young children in its care.
+We, the school community, strive to ensure that all students have the best education possible.
+This report outlines the various significant events and achievements that have been part of the life of our school community during the 2023 school year.
+The most beautiful quality of the school is that all feel that they are part of a community working together - staff, students, parents and parish.